 Treatment with Baraclude should be started by a doctor with experience in the management of chronic hepatitis B.

 Baraclude is taken once a day.
-For compensated liver disease, the dose depends on whether or not the patient has been previously treated for chronic hepatitis B with a medicine in the same group as Baraclude (a nucleoside analogue, such as lamivudine).
-Patients who have not been treated before with a nucleoside analogue receive a 0.5-mg dose, while a 1-mg dose is used in patients who have received lamivudine before, but who are now ‘refractory’ (no longer responding) to lamivudine.
-The 0.5-mg dose can be taken with or without food, but the 1-mg dose must be taken at least two hours before or two hours after a meal.
+For adults with compensated liver disease, the dose depends on whether or not the patient has been previously treated with a medicine in the same group as Baraclude (a nucleoside analogue, such as lamivudine).
+Patients who have not been treated before with a nucleoside analogue receive a 0.5 mg dose, while those who have received lamivudine before but whose infection is no longer responding to it are given a 1 mg dose.
+The 0.5 mg dose can be taken with or without food, but the 1 mg dose must be taken at least 2 hours before or 2 hours after a meal.
 The treatment duration is determined by how the patient responds.

 How does Baraclude work?

 The active substance in Baraclude, entecavir, is an antiviral belonging to the class of the nucleoside analogues.
 Entecavir interferes with the action of a viral enzyme, DNA polymerase, which is involved in the formation of viral DNA.
 Entecavir stops the virus making DNA, and prevents it from multiplying and spreading.

 Baraclude was compared with lamivudine in three main studies in adults with chronic hepatitis B who had compensated liver disease.
 Two of the studies were carried out in 1,363 patients who had not been treated with nucleoside analogues before.
 The third study was carried out in 293 patients whose infection was no longer responding to lamivudine treatment.
 The studies looked at how the liver damage had evolved after 48 weeks treatment by examining samples of liver tissue and measuring signs of the disease such as the levels of a liver enzyme (ALT) or viral DNA in the blood.